taoshidev/proprietary-trading-network/docs/miner.md

 The total score will result from the product of the Omega and Sortino, so the top miners in our system must perform well in both metrics to receive substantial incentive.

+### Challenge Period Details

+There are four primary requirements for a miner to pass the challenge period: Returns, Omega, Sortino, and Volume Minimum Checkpoints.
+All of these metrics were set to be reasonably competitive with our currently successful miners' median values, such that by passing the challenge period the miner will be in a decently competitive stance.
+The checkpoint files used for the challenge period will also be used to score the miner against other successful miners after passing.
+The first three metrics are described above in the scoring details section.

+The volume minimum checkpoint is defined as a checkpoint which meets a certain threshold of raw gains and losses.
+The threshold value for inclusion of the checkpoint as valid is 0.1.
+This means that a checkpoint with a gain of 0.05 and a loss of -0.05 would have an absolute sum of 0.1 and qualify.
+We are requiring 12 of these valid checkpoints to have been observed in order for the miner to pass the checkpoint qualifications.

+### Historic Decay

-In order to incentivize more recent activity, historical gains and losses are dampened.
+In order to incentivize more recent activity, historical gains and losses are dampened after the miner passes teh challenge period.
 The historical decay function used can be found [here](https://github.com/taoshidev/proprietary-trading-network/blob/main/vali_objects/scoring/historical_scoring.py).
 Returns are dampened at a more aggressive pace than the risk adjusted metrics, meaning that more recent returns will exert a greater influence on the current score.
 By dampening the risk adjusted metrics at a lower rate, we are permitting miners with historically better risk adjusted metrics to take larger risks and benefit.
 The potency of raw return will decrease by about 50% in 18 hours, while the potency of gains and losses used to calculate the risk metrics will decay by 50% in around 22 days.

 We then rank the miners based on historically augmented return checkpoints, and distribute emissions based on an exponential decay function, giving significant priority to the top miners.
 Details of both scoring functions can be found [here](https://github.com/taoshidev/proprietary-trading-network/tree/main/vali_objects/scoring).
 The best way to get emissions is to have a consistently great trading strategy, which makes multiple transactions each week (the more the better).
 Capturing upside through timing and proper leverage utilization will yield the highest score in our system.

+## Mining Infrastructure

 On the mining side we've setup some helpful infrastructure for you to send in signals to the network.
 The script `mining/run_receive_signals_server.py` will launch a flask server to receive order signals.